PrestaShop/prestashop.github.io/news/_posts/2016-07-06-a-year-of-our-integration-fund.md

 ## Meet a contributor

 Daniel comes from Romania, he has developed several modules through the Integration Fund.
-Thanks to him, Romanian merchants can benefit of useful functionalities their own language such as eMag Marketplace module.
+Thanks to him, Romanian merchants can benefit of useful functionalities in their own language such as eMag Marketplace module.
 This is what he told us:

 <img style="border: 1px solid #CCC; float: left; margin: 0 1em 1em 0;" width="180" height="180" src="/assets/images/2016/07/fund_daniel-patilea.jpg"> <i>The PrestaShop Integration Fund is an excellent project.
 It gathers developers, merchants, sellers and enthusiasts to help this awesome CMS grow even more.
 And the fact that everyone wins is truly awesome.